luketlancaster/couch-and-recline/README.md

 You are to develop a marketing site for Couch & Recline that lists various types of furniture, broken down by category.
 Feel free to use the internet for reference.
 If you don't get it done, it's ok!

 ### Description
-We’ll test your front-end abilities by having you develop a single page of a fictional marketing site.
-The site will list various types of furniture, broken down by category.
+We’ll test your abilities by having you develop a single page of a fictional marketing site.
+The site will list various types of furniture, organized by category.
 Take your time and code as much as you can utilizing the designs provided.

 ### Requirements
 * Use an MVC/MV* framework